Shrutiswift/Notes/Beee-Semster-1-AC-DC.md

 * DC SUPPLY- It is direct current.
 The current have same magnitude and polarity at all time.
 Frequency - 0Hz

 ## Types of Sources-
-  * Voltage source- It is as a battery or generator, provides a potential difference between two points within an electrical circuit allowing current to flowing through it.
+  * Voltage Source- It is as a battery or generator, provides a potential difference between two points within an electrical circuit allowing current to flowing through it.
+  * Current Source- It is an active circuit element that is capable of supplying a constant current flow to a circuit regardless of voltage developed across its terminal.